OlajideOlagunju/GCP_Mage_Data_Pipeline/README.md

 - Connecting to Google Cloud Storage API and converting data to Dataframe

 # Transforming the Data
-The Source data contains 206,058 Rows and 7 Columns.
-We will use Mage transformer to ...
+The [Source data](https://github.com/OlaOlagunju/GCP_Mage_Data_Pipeline/blob/main/8.%20Images/cleaning_1.png) contains 206,058 Rows and 7 Columns.
+We will use Mage transformer to first clean the data then create our fact and dimension tables (based on the schema shown earlier).
+The Transformer block in Mage is vital in data transformation tasks such as filtering, aggregating, and cleansing.
+It ensures that data is standardized and prepared for downstream analysis.

 ![cleaning_1](https://github.com/OlaOlagunju/GCP_Mage_Data_Pipeline/blob/main/8.%20Images/cleaning_1.png)

 ## Cleaning the data